EGNN: E(n)-Equivariant Graph Neural Networks

 Protein structure: predict residue positions given contact maps.
 Equivariance ensures predictions rotate consistently with the input.

-Point cloud processing: EGNN applied to LiDAR point clouds maintains rotational equivariance for 3D object detection.
+Point cloud processing: EGNN applied to LiDAR point clouds maintains rotational equivariance for 3D object detection — with the caveat that for scenes with a fixed gravity direction, full rotational equivariance is a stronger constraint than the data actually requires.

 Worked Example: One EGNN Layer on 3 Atoms